jf-gallo/clean-swift-vip/README.md

 ## Architecture details

 [Clean swift](https://clean-swift.com) is an Architectural approach that ensures code is structured in a clear and easy to undertand manner (see [screaming architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html)), and it also enforces SOLID principles.
-The main objects of this design are:  View, Interactor, Presenter, Entity, Router, and UseCase.
-In a Clean design, Data flows one way in in a __V-I-P__ Cycle:
+The main objects of this design are:  View, Interactor, Presenter, Entity, Router and UseCase.
+In a Clean design, Data flows one way in a __V-I-P__ Cycle:

 View -> Interactor -> Presenter -> View

-The __View__ informs the Interactor about an event. (ie: did press button)
+The __View__ informs the Interactor of an event and binds data if required. (ie: did press search button)

 The __Interactor__ uses the received data to gather the necessary data via UseCase.